How to Use the Paris Metro

 A great tool for getting around the Paris Metro without any problems is to download the Next Stop app, the official app of the RATP, the company responsible for managing the city's transport system.

-The app is available in 10 languages (including English), includes short audio guides to some of Paris' most important tourist attractions and can be used offline.
-However, most Paris Metro stations have free WiFi access that does not require prior registration.
+The app is available in 10 languages (including English), includes short audio guides to some of Paris's most important tourist attractions and can be used offline.
+However, most Paris Metro stations have free WiFi that does not require prior registration.

-If you are concerned about safety, you can rest assured that the entire network is monitored at all times by security guards, ticket inspectors and security cameras.
-Nevertheless, you should always keep an eye on your belongings in the busiest areas, as there may be pickpockets trying to take advantage of the crowds.
+If you are concerned about safety, you should know that the entire network is monitored at all times by security guards, ticket inspectors and security cameras.
+Nevertheless, you should always keep an eye on your belongings in the busiest areas, as there may be pickpockets in the area trying to take advantage of the crowds.